Symptoms and steps to avoid EEE

 CHICOPEE, Mass.
 (WWLP) – The Department of Public Health confirmed the first human case of Eastern Equine Encephalitis in eastern Massachusetts on Saturday.

-The Triple E virus was found in a man older than 60 from southern Plymouth County.
+The EEE virus was found in a man older than 60 from southern Plymouth County.
 This is the first human case in Massachusetts since 2013.

 Using a proper insect repellent will ensure you avoid being infected.
 There are also treatments available that can help reduce the severity of the symptoms.